-If the price of Bitcoin falls during the depreciation phase, miners can incur heavy losses to their commitment.
 We can thus say, miners are strongly committed to mining Bitcoin in a way that maximizes the value of BTC and the utility of the network.

-Equation 6 EV(attack mining) = p(postAttackPrice) (MEV + MR) - MC - [1-p(postAttackPrice)] commitment blocks!
+Equation 6 EV(attack mining) = p(postAttackPrice) (MEV + MR) - MC - [1-p(postAttackPrice)] commitment

+In the first example, where hashrate could still be rented, a p(postAttackPrice) of 95% affected MR only for the attack duration 10 blocks.
+Once miners are Bitcoin-committed, the same price drop affects an entire year of revenue - 52,704 blocks!
 A 5% price drop would now wipe out the equivalent of 32,940 pre-attack BTC across all miners.

-In the first example, where hashrate could still be rented, a p(postAttackPrice) of 95% affected MR only for the duration of the attack, which was 8 blocks.
-Once miners are Bitcoin-committed, the same price drop affects an entire year of revenue - 52,704